gablm/42_common_core/README.md

 > Reading a line from a fd is way too tedious

-These projects are part of ranks 0 and 1 of the [42](https://www.42network.org) Common Core curriculum.
+These projects are part of the [42](https://www.42network.org) Common Core curriculum.